microsoft/react-native-code-push/docs/api-js.md

 * [sync](#codepushsync): Allows checking for an update, downloading it and installing it, all with a single call.
 Unless you need custom UI and/or behavior, we recommend most developers to use this method when integrating CodePush into their apps

 * [clearUpdates](#clearupdates): Clear all downloaded CodePush updates.
 This is useful when switching to a different deployment which may have an older release than the current package.

+    _Note: we don’t recommend to use this method in scenarios other than that (CodePush will call this method automatically when needed in other cases) as it could lead to unpredictable behavior._

 #### codePush